 The MainProcess class orchestrates the backend at the highest level.
 It holds general information such as the user input and the blueprints used to construct models.
-Its run_full method starts the process by instantiating Structure objects.
-Each of these then parses one of the input files provided by the user with its parse_cif or parse_xyz methods.
-It performs symmetry operations on the raw atom vectors to generate one or more coordination environments or molecules.
-The latter may or may not be helped by the TopologicalKnife class, which connects atoms and employs a large number of methods to find specific molecular subunits or cages within the network.
+Its run full method starts the process by instantiating Structure objects.
+Each of these processes the information read from one input .cif or .xyz file by the InputFileParser class.
+The create supercell method performs symmetry operations on the raw atom vectors to generate atoms filling at least a $3 \times 3 \times 3$ supercell.
+The data for coordination environments or molecules is collected by the create coordination environments or create molecules methods.
 Each set of atoms is then further processed by an AtomArrangement object instantiated by the MainProcess.create_atom_arrangements method.
 An AtomArrangement object contains information about a single molecule, coordination environment or Voronoi polyhedron and is responsible for administering models to it.
-After retrieving the appropriate ModelPrecursor containers from the MainProcess.dict_model_precursors dictionary, it starts to assign the atom vectors to the belts of the first model with its assign_to_belts method.
-Only after this assignment step is complete, a ModelFit object is instantiated by the AtomArrangement.run_assignment method.
+After retrieving the appropriate ModelPrecursor containers from the MainProcess.dict model precursors dictionary, it starts to assign the atom vectors to the belts of the first model with its assign to belts method.
+Only after this assignment step is complete, a ModelFit object is instantiated by the AtomArrangement.run assignment method.
 The actual fitting procedure is then carried out by this object.